Hot Discussions

 Jun 17, 23

 It is your assistant, it buzzes vibrates and bleeps telling you how much you need it.
-It now may have your credit card, loyalty cards and any number of other things like your driver's licence ... vaccination records ... references from past landlords...
-See more
+It now may have your credit card, loyalty cards and any number of other things like your driver's licence ... vaccination records ... references from past landlords and employers ... every phone number that you may need ever ... and it wants more and more because that way it is irreplaceable ...
+BUT ... what happens when you lose your best buddy?
+For anyone reliant, this can be a major life...

 Daniel A 2